 \subsection{Send the Extracted Plan}

-The planner extension introduces a new optimization rule into existing rule set.
-This rule is triggered after all default (adaptive) optimization rules have been applied.
-Upon activation, it first checks whether the maximum number of allowed optimization steps has been reached.
-If not, it extracts the current partial execution plan along with available runtime cardinalities from each completed stage.
-The extracted plan and cardinalities are then sent to the decision model, after which the system awaits optimization instructions.
+Upon triggering the planner extension rule, it first checks whether the maximum number of allowed optimization steps has been reached.
+If not, it extracts the current partially executed plan along with available runtime statistics from each completed query stage.
+The extracted plan and statistics are then sent to the decision model, after which the planner extension awaits further actions.